Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Parton model

 The average $W_A$ per nucleon, $W_{\rm aver}=W_A/A$, is then given by

 Additionally, we observe that $W_{\rm aver}^2$ and $W_N^2$ are not the same:

-Note, that for $x_N\in[0,A]$, we find $W_{\rm aver}^2$ is always positive while $W_N^2$ can be negative for $x_N>1$.
-On the other hand, $W_N$ is independent of $A$ and can be used to compare different nuclei as long as $x_N$ is restricted to values below unity.
+For $x_N\in[0,A]$, we find $W_{\rm aver}^2$ is always positive while $W_N^2$ can be negative for $x_N>1$.
+On the other hand, $W_N$ is independent of $A$ and can be used to compare nuclei as long as $x_N$ is restricted to values below unity.

 If we impose a lower bound on $W_A$, this translates to the well-known upper bound on $x_A$ of

 In terms of the rescaled variable $x_N = A x_A\ \in[0,A]$ this translates to